Signed-B/Signed-B.github.io/essays/river-notes.01.md

 For more on flow, see [this note](/writing/river-notes/).

-------CHANGELOG -----
-Date: 02-01-2024
+!?CHANGELOG: 02-01-2024
-Message: Initial draft with opening scene and baseline structure.
+Initial draft with opening scene and baseline structure.